brancusi/ember-hub-me/README.md

 3. The client safely stores this jwt
 4. With each request to a remote server, we send the jwt along as a header
 5. The server validates the jwt using the client secret
-6. If all is well in the jwt world, it does all needed authorization logic and sends back the requested or data or a 401 status
+6. If all is well in the jwt world, it does all needed authorization logic and sends back the requested data or a 401 status

 So this is how we do it in Ember Hub Me.